pfheatwole/thesis/_sources/foil_aerodynamics.rst.txt

 For a related technical discussion that incorporates rotation rates into a vortex lattice method, refer to :cite:`drela2014FlightVehicleAerodynamics` Sec.
 6.5; in particular, Eq.
-6.33 for aligning the trailing legs with the :math:`x`-axis and Eq.
+6.33 for aligning the trailing legs with the :math:`x`-axis, Eq.
+6.37 for accounting by adding it to the flow tangency equations, and Eq.
 6.39 for incorporating the rotation rates into the aerodynamic influence coefficients matrix.